-Despite the spattering of headlines that have popped up over the past couple years proclaiming "infographics are dead," infographics are, in fact, alive and well.
+Despite the spattering of headlines that have popped up over the past several years proclaiming "infographics are dead," infographics are, in fact, alive and well.

-We just checked -- they're totally healthy.
-I mean, there are a lot of them, but when marketers spend the time aligning the topic, content, and style of their infographics with the needs and preferences of their target audiences, they're still finding success.(And by "success" I mean driving traffic -- and potential leads -- to their websites and generating social buzz through people sharing and commenting.)
+Infographics aren't just alive and well -- they remain a staple in many business's content strategies.
+And while there are a lot of them, marketers who spend the time aligning the topic, content, and style of their infographics with the needs and preferences of their target audiences are still finding success among their audience.(And by "success" I mean driving traffic -- and potential leads -- to their websites and generating social buzz through people sharing and commenting.)

 But how can those who don't necessarily have a design background -- or the budget to commission an agency, hire a dedicated in-house designer, or purchase expensive design software -- create professional-looking infographics that are able to captivate their audiences?

-We're so glad you asked!
 Here's a little secret: You can do it using the software you probably already have installed on your computer.
-That's right!
-PowerPoint can be your best friend when it comes to visual content creation.
+That's right -- PowerPoint can be your best friend when it comes to visual content creation.

-5 Infographics That Teach You How to Create Infographics
+5 Infographics That Teach You How to Create an Infographic in PowerPoint

 Infographics and data visualization are the peanut butter and jelly of the visual content world.